flutter/flutter/sky/specs/style-guide.md

 Fields should come before the methods that manipulate them, if they are specific to a particular group of methods.

-> For example, RenderObject groups all the layout methods and layout
+> For example, RenderObject groups all the layout fields and layout
-> fields together, then all the paint methods and paint fields.
+> methods together, then all the paint fields and paint methods.

 Fields that aren't specific to a particular group of methods should come immediately after the constructors.